Christmas in Nepal – Celebration 2024/2025

 Merry Christmas in Nepal

-The history behind Christmas Celebration
+The History Behind the Christmas Celebration

-Years ago prophets had promised Jewish people of the western region that God would send them a savior and teacher to teach them about the importance of life.
-Now after the birth of Jesus people started to believe that Jesus Christ is the savior and teacher that god had sent.
+Years ago, prophets had promised Jewish people of the Western region that God would give them a savior and teacher to teach them about the importance of life.
+Now, after the birth of Jesus, people started to believe that Jesus Christ was the savior and teacher that God had Godt.
 Jesus’s mother was a young lady who was engaged and got pregnant.
-Due to some reason, the engagement could not turn into a marriage.
-Jesus’ father’s name was Joseph and he was kind of upset that his fiancé was pregnant.
-Then an angel came to him and told him that the baby would be a holy one and he had to take good care of the baby.

-According to the Roman ruler, all the people have to move back to their homes of the tax.
-Joseph took his wife to the stable and his wife had a baby at the same stable and named the baby Jesus Christ.
-On the same night, there came two visitors.
-The first visitor was shepherds in the fields they would find a newborn king lying in an animals’ feed bin.
-And the next visitor was a wise man who recently saw a new star in the sky and followed it until he found the stable in which Jesus was born.
-So this is how Jesus was born.
-And now Christmas is celebrated to remember these incidents of Jesus Christ.
-Every year 25th of December is the birth of Jesus Christ.
+They would find a newborn king lying in an animal feed bin.
+The next visitor was a wise man who had recently seen a new star in the sky and followed it until he found the stable where Jesus was born.
+So, this is how Jesus was born.
+Now, Christmas is celebrated to remember these incidents of Jesus Christ.
+Every year, December 25, is the birth of Jesus Christ.

-Chrismas started with the king of Rome Constantine
+Chrismas started with the king of Rome, Constantine.

 Santa clause in Merry Christmas